ctitmus19/fun-events/docs/api/get-users.md

 ]
 ```
 ---
-## Get users in Postman
+## <a name="Postman">Get events in Postman</a>

 Open the Postman app on your desktop and complete the following steps:

+1. Ensure that the fun-events JSON file is running in a command line tool.
-1. Create a new request with the following values:
+2. Create a new request with the following values:
 - **Method:** GET
 - **URL:** {base_url}/users
 - **Headers:**
-  - Content-Type: application/json
+  - **Content-Type:** application/json

-2. Select the **Send** button
+3. Select the **Send** button.
-3. View the JSON response:
+4. View the JSON response:
 ```shell
 [
   {